JhonMarcelo/Phase-3-Python-Project/Notes/notes.md

 - Use of many-to-many relationships with SQLAlchemy ORM.
 - Use of additional data structures, such as ranges and tuples.
 - A rubric for this project is available on the next page in this Canvas module.
 Make sure to take a look before you get started!

+List: User could have a list of meals in the day.
+Dictionary: Meal will have; a set of attributes and values

+[ ] setup pipenv
+[ ] setup pipfile with dependencies
+[ ] ipdb
+[ ] sqlalchemy
+[ ] alembic
+[ ] faker

+create user table

+create meal table

+CRUD:
+create list of meals
+read meals available
+update my list of meals
+delete my meal